 It can be difficult to determine how much money was earned on a portfolio when there are multiple deposits and withdrawals made over time.
-Investors can't simply subtract the beginning balance, after the initial deposit, from the ending balance since the ending balance reflects both the rate of return on the investments and any deposits or withdrawals during the time invested in the fund.
+If we simply subtract the beginning balance from the ending balance, we get the net return.

-When using Time Weighted Return it might occur, that the absolute amount of your return is negative, while the relative amount is positive.
-If you had a good return in percentage on a small investment, both is positive.
-But if you then transfer a large reinvestment in the next month which has negative performance, it will impact the absolute amount more than the return in percentage.
+When using Time Weighted Return, it might occur, that the net return is negative, while the Time Weighted Return is positive.
+For example: if you had a good return in percentage on a small investment, both (net return and Time Weighted Return) are positive.
+But if you then transfer a large reinvestment in the next month, which has a negative performance on the market, it will impact the net return much more than the Time Weighted Return.